Théâtre de Neptune

 welcoming speeches by Mi'kmaq chiefs.
 Each accepts the sovereignty of the French, unmistakably and unreservedly.
-These natives proclaim allegiance to the French monarch in their own territory, and that fact presses a question of the authenticity of the scripted representation.
+These native people proclaim allegiance to the French monarch in their own territory, and that fact presses a question of the authenticity of the scripted representation.
 There are also welcoming remarks by Neptune and his court of six Tritons, followed by a banquet.

 Hal Theriault performed The Landing, A Pageant, a staged reading at "The Re-enactment of de Mons Landing at Port Royal," July 16, 2005.
 In 2006, on the 400th anniversary of the first performance, a revival was planned by the Atlantic Fringe, but the performance was cancelled due to lack of CAC funding, as well as controversy over the perceived imperialist messages of the play.
 A "radical deconstruction" entitled Sinking Neptune was performed as part of the 2006 Montreal Infringement Festival, despite cancellation of the event it protested.